smalvar/CollaborationCompetition-DeepReinforcementLearning/Report.md

 To solve the problem, I've used the deep deterministic policy gradient (DDPG) adjusted to a multi-agent case.
 The task is episodic, and in order to solve the environment, the agent must get an average score of 0.5.
 The algorithm applies noise.

-and applies noise to its actions to add stochasticity.
-My hyperparameters are as follows:

 ![robot](https://im3.ezgif.com/tmp/ezgif-3-f48d4f7c4653.gif)

 ## Method: Deep Deterministic Policy Gradient (DDPG)